watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Developer edition.md

     <!-- TODO: Update task numbers -->

-### Task XX: Run several containers with Docker compose
+### Task 7: Run several containers with Docker compose

 Managing several containers with all their command line options can become difficult as the solution grows. `docker-compose` allows us to declare options